-Refugee children have often experienced traumatic and stressful events and all of them have left behind their homes, family, friends, and everything that was loved, familiar, and comforting to them.
+Refugee children experience traumatic and stressful events, both in their home countries and while on the move.
+They have left behind their homes, family, friends, and everything that was loved, familiar and comforting to them.
 Each child is an individual.
 Each child has a different background, a different personality and a different ability to cope with these stresses.
 For some the damage will last a lifetime.
 The effects of trauma, chronic stress, and lack of appropriate stimulating experiences in the formative years can create gaps in a child’s development, causing lifelong negative impacts.

-Many displaced children end up living in refugee camps or temporary accommodation for months or even years, making up a substantial part of their early years.
-For some children, life on the move is all that they know and will make up their earliest memories.
-The hardships they face do not always end once they have arrived in their host country and those who are displaced long-term can find themselves marginalised on the edge of society.
+Many displaced children end up living in refugee camps or temporary accommodation for months or even years, making up a substantial part of their childhood; for some, life on the move is all that they know and will make up their earliest memories.
+The hardships children face do not always end once they have arrived in their host country and those who are displaced long-term can find themselves marginalised on the edge of society.

-Refugee Children’s Centres grew from the need to protect these children from the traumas they have experience and to ensure they are not merely another statistic in a ‘lost generation’.
+Refugee Children’s Centres grew from the need to protect children from the traumas they have experienced and to ensure they do not become merely another statistic in a ‘lost generation’.